Leucophyta brownii Cass.

 Leucophyta brownii, commonly known as the Cushion Bush, is a perennial, evergreen, coastal shrub in the flowering plant family Asteraceae.
 It is naturally distributed along the south coast of Australia’s mainland, the northern coasts of Tasmania, King Island, and Flinders Island.

-These characteristics make L. brownii ideal for cultivation in semi-arid or temperate coastal gardens.
-They reflect light very strongly, providing great contrast against other vegetation due to their silver colour.
+These characteristics make Leucophyta brownii ideal for cultivation in semi-arid or temperate coastal gardens.
+The plants reflect light very strongly, providing great contrast against other vegetation due to their silver colour.
 Consequently they are often used to define walking paths in coastal areas, because they are easily seen at night.
 L. brownii’s habit is also effective for growing a low hedge.
 They will thrive in nutrient-poor soil and do not need fertiliser.
 Unless pruning is required to maintain a desired plant shape, L. brownii is very low-maintenance.

 Successful propagation is very easy to achieve.
-They can be propagated via seed, which will germinate 10-30 days after sowing, where no pre-sowing treatment is required.
+Plants can be propagated via seed, which will germinate 10-30 days after sowing, where no pre-sowing treatment is required.
 However, they are usually propagated via cuttings, which should be taken from semi-hardened branches.
 They prefer alkaline soils, and should not be overwatered, as this will often cause death.
 Plants may not be highly tolerant to drought and other stresses until they are established and mature, so young plants may need light watering or a small nutrient supplement if necessary (via a slow-release native plant fertiliser).

 Text by Carolyn A. Vlasveld (2014 Student Botanical Intern).